jaurrutia/bachelor_thesis/README.md

 Warnings
 --------
-If used in spanish, the  \blindtext will show errors sinces it is aimed for inglish-based texts.
+If used in spanish, the  \blindtext will show errors since it is aimed for inglish-based texts.
 After removal the blind text-related issued should disappear.
 The outside of the margin-warnings are due the cover.